Updated on March 16, 2023

 When you buy garlic in the store, you tend to get entire bulbs.
 Each bulb contains segments known as cloves.
 The characteristic smell and heat of garlic occurs when the cell walls are broken down.
 In a rare case of size mattering, smaller cloves tend to have more potency when bruised or crushed.

 As a human food, garlic has a wide range of benefits.
-It aids in digestion, boosts the immune system, and provides many valuable nutrients.
+Its many compounds aid in digestion, boost the immune system, and provide many valuable nutrients.
 Related species, such as onions and chives have similar qualities but to a much lesser degree.

 Garlic as a Personal Defense

 Eating garlic can do more than just improve your health.
-The sulphur and other byproducts of garlic consumption are excreted through your pores.
+The sulfur compounds and other byproducts of garlic consumption are excreted through your pores.

 You can always tell who’s had Italian food in an infested home, because they’ll be the only ones not getting bitten by bed bugs, fleas, mosquitoes, or other biting pests.